pangnasun/RobotaPsyche/April5/Readme.md

    Are these all the laws we need to keep robots in check?

 5. **Human as "Masters":** In the short story "Runaround," robots address people as "master".
 Should robots be created with the sole purpose to serve us?
-If so, doesn't this mean that we creating slaves?
+If so, doesn't this mean that we are creating slaves?